 When it came to making all of the screens for invision and then sequentially user testing the design on a few people, most of the feedback was positive; however people pointed out that for all my graphs, they should try to follow the same steps.
 For example, every chart should start out with asking for the name, so that things could remain consistent.
 Another issue that I discovered was that I should combine the color and the label for a certain data point.
 I don’t have a picture to show what it was before, but I broke up the steps so that the user would first provide label names for something like each bar in the bar graph, and the next step would be to assign colors.
 This was remediated by thus combining both inputs: allowing the user to create a label name along with a color.

 For web design and development portion of the project, I decided to focus most of my efforts on just perfecting one workflow: the bar chart, as it would be interesting to ask the user if they wanted a border, color for each bar, etc, and I got to experiment with styling inputs so that it would provide the user an easier way to configure their chart.
-The first step was to ask for the name of the chart, which is quite self explanatory.
-During each step of the process, there was always a way for the user to go back and edit their inputs.
+As mentioned earlier, Chartly is a medium that allows a user to interface with Chart.js, so most of the inputs took a slice of the json object that Chart.js needed and was responsible for that piece.
+As each of the inputs are filled out, Chartly updates the json step by step and thus creating a chart for the user.

 The next section was for the y-axis of the bar graph: what was the min and max values of the bar graph.
 I created a small image so that the user knew what the min and max values correspond to for the bar graph.
 Then, Chartly asked for the number of bars needed in the graph.
 This was done in a way so that the first bar was default mandatory to make the chart.
 Thus, the first bar input was populated, and there is an option to add more bars.
 With each consecutive bar input added, there would be an X to allow the user to remove them.
 Each bar input consisted of a bar name (text field) and a color (color picker).
 I had a set list of colors (maybe 10) that would just be automatically set just so the user would not have to spend time on picking colors, but I added the color picker to allow the user to choose their colors if they wanted to do so.
 Similar to the the y-axis inputs, I added a graphic to show that the inputs were for the x-axis.